mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Adding the `sx` prop on your custom components

+The `unstable_styleFunctionSx` utility adds the support for the `sx` in your own components.

+{{"demo": "pages/system/advanced/StyleFunctionSxDemo.js"}}

+### Built-in `sx` from the core

-The easiest way to support the `sx` prop on your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles` for creating your custom components.
+If you are already using the Material-UI's `styled()` wrapper, the easiest way to support the `sx` prop on your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles` for creating your custom components.
 Here is an example of how it can be used:

 {{"demo": "pages/system/advanced/ExperimentalStyledDemo.js", "defaultCodeOpen": true}}

-## Use the `unstable_styleFuntionSx` utility

-The `experimentalStyled()` offers other functionalities, like access to the default theme, as well as access to the theme overrides and variants.
-If you would not like to use these utilities, you may use the lighter version of the utility for adding the `sx` utility on your custom components - the `unstable_styleFunctionSx` utility.

-{{"demo": "pages/system/advanced/StyleFunctionSxDemo.js"}}

 ## Using standalone system utilities